jyu-theartofml/galvanize_datathon/README.md

 - `2_time_series_analysis.ipynb` analyzed the Price data using the opens source Libray Kats (Note: this was ran on COLAB because Paperspace instance couldn't support the installation for `Kats`).
 - `3_data_viz.ipynb` is the Dash plot that bundles everything together for some high level data visualization.

 The Dash app does take some time to load and udpate.
 It has one drop down tab where the user can select the zone/region and the plots will update accordingly.
-The Entropy metric is based on the time series feature (TSFeature) extraction from `Kats` (click [here](https://github.com/facebookresearch/Kats) for more details), and is calculated as Shannon entropy and it captures the uncertainty in a distribution.
-The higher the entropy the more unpredictable the price time series are.
+The Entropy metric is based on the time series feature (TSFeature) extraction from `Kats` (click [here](https://github.com/facebookresearch/Kats) for more details), and is calculated as Shannon entropy as it captures the uncertainty in a distribution.
+The higher the entropy the more unpredictable the price time series become.
 A screen snapshot of the dashboard is shown below.

 <img width="891" alt="dash_entropy" src="https://user-images.githubusercontent.com/7095892/127686374-8b1d82e4-f883-404e-932f-f8a8b9fbfdec.png">